Finance and Fees

 EU/EEA students staying in Denmark for more than three months must obtain residence documents at the State Administration upon arrival in Denmark.
 Bring your passport, two passport photos and your ‘letter of Admission’ when contacting the State Administration Office.

-Please note that it may last up to three weeks for the State Administration to process your application and issue your residence documents.
-You must obtain your residence documents before you can register with the Civil Service Center (Borgerservice).
+Please note that it may take several weeks for the State Administration to process your application and issue your residence documents.
+You must obtain your residence documents before you can register at the Citizen Service (Borgerservice).

 Please find detailed information regarding opening days exclusively for EU/EEA students in the welcome package.
 You will receive the welcome package when attending the event ‘Arrival Day’.

 Students from Nordic countries

 Students from outside EU/EEA are required to pay tuition fees in order to study at Aalborg University.
 Exchange students from partner universities outside EU/EEA will not be charged tuition fees.

 EU citizens are nationals from Austria, Belgium, Bulgaria, Croatia, Cyprus (applies to the Greek-Cypriot area only), the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Holland, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.